Hipparchic cycle: Error implicit in the cycle

 This is a very close approximation for an integer number of lunations in an integer number of days (with an error of only 0.014 days).
 However, it is in fact 1.37 days longer than 304 tropical years.
 The mean tropical year is actually about 1/128 day (11 minutes 15 seconds) shorter than the Julian calendar year of 365 1/4 days.
 These differences cannot be corrected with any cycle that is a multiple of the 19-year cycle of 235 lunations; it is an accumulation of the mismatch between years and months in the basic Metonic cycle, and the lunar months need to be shifted systematically by a day with respect to the solar year (i.e. the Metonic cycle itself needs to be corrected) after every 228 years.

-Indeed, from the values of the tropical year (365.2421896698 days) and the synodic month (29.530588853) cited in the respective articles of Wikipedia, it follows that the length of 228=12×19 tropical years is about 83,275.22 days, shorter than the length of 12×235 synodic months—namely about 83,276.26 days—by one day plus about one hour.
+Indeed, from the values of the tropical year (365.2421896698 days) and the synodic month (29.530588853 days), it follows that the length of 228=12×19 tropical years is about 83,275.22 days, shorter than the length of 12×235 synodic months—namely about 83,276.26 days—by one day plus about one hour.
 In fact, an even better correction would be two days every 437 years, rather than one day every 228 years.
 The length of 437=23×19 tropical years (about 159,610.837 days) is shorter than that of 23×235 synodic months (about 159,612.833 days) by almost exactly two days, up to only six minutes.

 The durations between the equinoxes (and solstices) are not equal, and will cycle around each other over millennia.
 There are additional subtle and some imperfectly understood rates of change in both the lunar and solar cycles.
 The values above (such as the tropical year) depend upon the chosen zero point of the tropical year (such as the March equinox or some other astronomical date), which deviate by minutes per year.